Fractional chromatic number, maximum degree and girth: Introduction

 The value of~$\rho(3,g)$ has also been studied when~$g$ goes to infinity.
-Kardoš, Král' and Volec~\cite{KKV11} proved the existence of an integer~$g_0$ such that $\rho(3,g_0) \le 2.2978$.
-More strongly, their upper bound holds for the fractional chromatic number of every (sub)cubic graph of girth at least~$g_0$.
+Kardoš, Král' and Volec~\cite{KKV11} proved the existence of an integer~$g_0$ such that~$\rho(3,g_0) \le 2.2978$.
+This result has been improved by Hoppen and Wormald~\cite{HoWo18} to~$\rho(3,g_0) \le 2.2854$.
+More strongly, these upper bounds hold for the fractional chromatic number of every (sub)cubic graph of girth at least~$g_0$.
 In the other direction, Bollobás~\cite{Bol81} proved a general lower bound on~$\rho(d,g)$.

 \begin{thm}[Bollobás, 1981] Let~$d\ge3$.
 Let~$\alpha$ be a real number in~$(0,1)$ such that